Kerbal Space Program - Initial Impressions

 There's some legitimate math and physics going on behind the scenes of Kerbal Space Program, as you might expect of a game where the whole point is to get to space and explore it.
 You have to consider a multitude of factors when trying to come up with a viable vessel for transporting your Kerbal astronauts to space.
 The aerodynamics, the weight of the ship, how much fuel it has, how many stages the ship has, in what order are the stages, and if there is going to be a return journey are all variables to consider when building your spaceship.

-If you're worried about the math involved—which can be a legitimate concern for those of us who have tried to leave math behind in our lives—rest assure that the game hides most of that under the hood.
+If you're worried about the math involved—which can be a legitimate concern for those of us who have tried to leave math behind in our lives—rest assured that the game hides most of that under the hood.
 Part of the fun of Kerbal Space Program is that, though it's a realistic depiction of the various factors to consider when trying to achieve space flight, you don't have to do the math yourself.
 Players are free to experiment and build rockets piece by piece and just use the game's nifty icons and tools to figure out the center of gravity, thrust, and lift for ships without needing to get the notebook out and your reference sheet of various equations, and no, you don't need the quadratic formula.

 Life Goals

 And when you finally do figure out how that stuff all works, the satisfaction of finally making it off the launchpad and into space with a ship that didn't spiral out of control in the process can be euphoric.
 From there, it's time to set another goal for yourself.
-Next is to figure out how to get into orbit, then to the moon.
+Next is to figure out how to get into orbit, and then to the moon.
 The game itself doesn't really give you these goals, you're more or less in charge of the mission plan and you can accomplish it at your own pace.

 There is a campaign mode you can play that gates the creation tools and money necessary to make your dream rocket to add to the challenge and feeling of progress.
 It also gives you side missions along the way that include the basics like testing various pieces of equipment, taking tourists on a joy ride into space, or just getting into orbit.

 In terms of the campaign itself, I haven't made it very far, but I have enjoyed the various mechanics of the game that give everything a little more purpose.
 Money, reputation, and science are all resources necessary to improve your space program.
 Of the three, the most important is science, because it is the resource you need to unlock new rocket pieces and get further into space.
-Money is useful, especially at upgrading your base so you can launch heavier, more complicated vessels, but it can be replenished more easily through the side missions, or the perks you can choose from the administration buildings at your space center.
+Money is useful, especially for upgrading your base so you can launch heavier, more complicated vessels, but it can be replenished more easily through the side missions, or the perks you can choose from the administration buildings at your space center.

 I have found it to be a little tough getting all the resources necessary to progress, however.
 I was racking up dollars and science real fast in the beginning, but now science and money are much harder to come by.
 There's a science upgrade tree that you go down to unlock the various pieces, but it takes a long time to accumulate all the points necessary to start getting further into space.
 The progression can also be tough if you don't choose the correct upgrade path.
 You can end up backing yourself into a corner in terms of accumulating the resources necessary to upgrade your space center and ship pieces.
 I certainly feel like that's what's happening to my playthrough at the moment, as I continue to struggle to get my guys into orbit.

 The campaign is fun, but sometimes, it's just more fun to jump into the sandbox and design something destined for catastrophic failure.
 With a multitude of different engines, fuel tanks, cockpits, and structural pieces at your disposal, there are seemingly infinite possibilities when it comes to crafting the space-faring vessel of choice.
 Part of the fun is simply building the heaviest wildest ship you can make and seeing if you can even get it off the ground in a straight line.
-From that failure you can go back and tweak your design to find what works and what doesn't until you're finally out of the atmosphere.
+From that failure, you can go back and tweak your design to find what works and what doesn't until you're finally out of the atmosphere.
 And you rinse and repeat until you're orbiting the moon, or on your way to a distant planet.
-It may sound tedious, and it is, but there's a significant amount of satisfaction from the success of launching something that was once a hulking mass of steel and combustible fuel, and is now a refined vessel capable of travelling great distances through space.
+It may sound tedious, and it is, but there's a significant amount of satisfaction from the success of launching something that was once a hulking mass of steel and combustible fuel and is now a refined vessel capable of traveling great distances through space.
 Once you get the hang of the mechanics, you'll have ships going to the moon in no time.

 Mechanical Madness

 Getting a grasp on the mechanics can be the tough part.
 The math and physics are there, and thankfully the game doesn't ask you to understand it too much, but that doesn't mean Kerbal Space Program is the simplest game.
 It manages to simplify one of the most complicated and risky things we, as a species, have ever accomplished.
-Which is a feat in itself, but there are a lot of factors to consider when trying to get your ship to the moon, or at the very least, into space.
+This is a feat in itself, but there are a lot of factors to consider when trying to get your ship to the moon, or at the very least, into space.
 Unfortunately, the game doesn't do a great job of telling you this information.

-There are tutorials, and the tutorials are definitely much more help than those found in Civilization V, but I still had to play through them multiple times to understand how to properly pilot my ship in space.
+There are tutorials, and the tutorials are definitely much more helpful than those found in Civilization V, but I still had to play through them multiple times to understand how to properly pilot my ship in space.
 It also took me a long time to figure out the best placement of wings and thrusters, though I would say I probably still don't know.
-And I only just recently found out how to upgrade my space center in campaign modes so I can launch heavier rockets once they added their new help encyclopedia to the game with the latest update.
+I only just recently found out how to upgrade my space center in campaign modes so I can launch heavier rockets once they added their new help encyclopedia to the game with the latest update.
 I might fault the game for a lack of transparency, but it might simply be that I'm just too stupid for this game as well.

-• When do I start the next stage in my ship's sequence?
+When do I start the next stage in my ship's sequence?

-• Should I disconnect the empty booster engine early to reduce my loss of velocity, or wait till I break through the atmosphere so I don't disrupt the weight distribution?
+Should I disconnect the empty booster engine early to reduce my loss of velocity, or wait till I break through the atmosphere so I don't disrupt the weight distribution?

-• When do I use full-thrust on the engines instead of just a small amount?
+When do I use full-thrust on the engines instead of just a small amount?

-• Is the engine I'm using suitable for propulsion through the atmosphere?
+Is the engine I'm using suitable for propulsion through the atmosphere?

-• Have I designed the ship to be aerodynamic enough that I don't need a pilot?
+Have I designed the ship to be aerodynamic enough that I don't need a pilot?

 It feels like I'm learning something in every time I launch a rocket.
 It's definitely not an educational game, since it doesn't give you any data or physical information; you can usually tell if something didn't go right by the fire and explosions.
 Kerbal Space Program just asks that you play around with the tools they provide and figure it out on your own, and if you have read any of my other game reviews, you know that I tend to enjoy that sort of thing.